 Since 2002, the Rural Route Film Festival has been centered in New York City, where both founders (originally from Iowa) met working in the film industry.
 Whether screening in New York, or on one of our many tour dates, our content is more relevant than ever, tackling some of the most important topics of the day within the slow food movement, global warming/environmental arena, and life sustainability symposium.

-Alan Webber (Creative Director) hails from Elkader, Iowa, where he started making VHS movies at an early age.
+Alan Webber (Creative Director) hails from Elkader, Iowa, where he started making movies at an early age.
 Upon moving to New York, he obtained his M.A. in Media Studies from the New School while working for director Hal Hartley.
-Alan’s short films include: Day is Done, Hawkeye Fever and Adventures of the Brooklyn Hipster Superhero along w/narrative music videos for rock bands Japanther, Federation-X, The Silver Jews, and Akron/Family.
+Alan has written and directed numerous short films and narrative music videos for rock bands such as Federation-X, The Silver Jews, and Akron/Family.
 Through 2008-2009, he traveled to all 7 continents screening the RRFF while vlogging.
 He is currently developing several feature length screenplays.

 Denis Blot (Deputy Director) obtained a BA (Denison University) and MA (NYU) in Cinema Studies, and his passion for film has had him don many hats as film educator, DVD film reviewer, documentary stock footage researcher, and DVD marketer.
 When not watching movies, he is an active traveler, hiker, and beginner guitar player.

 Emily Cameron (Production Manager) is a traveler and aspiring cinematographer.
 From some combination of Washington, Texas, Iowa, Thailand, and finally Brooklyn, she has had her fair share of rural.
 When not exploring, Emily makes films and photographs.

 Severine von Tscharner Fleming (Agricultural Consultant) raises rabbits, herbs and rare fruit in the Hudson Valley.
 She graduated from UC Berkeley with a B.S. in Conservation & AgroEcology, where she also founded SAFE (The Society for Agriculture & Food Ecology).
 She is currently producing a documentary about America’s young farming community, called The Greenhorns.
 She also works as a consultant for Slow Food, and advises Rural Route on agricultural issues and co-organization of an extensive new wave agri-film festival to educate the nation.